Total Amount Receivable

-The total amount receivable for the three month period 1 March to 31 May 2020 will be 80% of the relevant figure of “trading profit”, provided that the 80% figure does not exceed £7,500.
+The total amount receivable for the first three month period (1 March to 31 May 2020, the 1st grant payment) was 80% of the relevant figure of “trading profit”, provided that the 80% figure did not exceed £7,500.
+The total amount receivable for the second three month period (1 June to 31 August 2020, the 2nd grant payment) was 70% of the relevant figure of “trading profit”, provided that the 70% figure did not exceed £6,570.

 Example A – Full claim